 The Statement of Information, or Form LLC 12, must be prepared and filed next.

 California law requires LLCs to keep their public record updated by filing a Statement of Information with the California Secretary of State.

 The statement of information is filed with the Secretary of State California LLC within 90 days of filing the articles of organization.

-Statement of information for LLCs must be submitted on paper.
+The statement of information for LLCs must be submitted on paper.

 Further, an annual $800 LLC tax is due by the 15th day of the fourth month after LLC formation and every year thereafter.
 If the LLC’s income exceeds $250,000, it will owe an additional LLC tax based on the income amount.

 The $800 minimum tax prepayment is due by the 15th day of the 4th month after LLC formation.
 The next tax year, the $800 minimum tax is due on April 15.
-So if you form an LLC on December 1, and you file taxes on a calendar year basis, the $800 minimum tax is due by March 15.
+So if you form an LLC in California on December 1, and you file taxes on a calendar year basis, the $800 minimum tax is due by March 15.
 Another $800 payment would be due again on April 15.